Emirate of Bari

 The Emirate of Bari (إمارة باري) was a short-lived Islamic state in Apulia (in present-day Italy), ruled by Berbers.
-Controlled from the Southern Italian city of Bari, it was established in about 847 CE when the region was taken from the Byzantine Empire, but fell 24 years later, in 871, to the army of the Carolingian emperor Louis II.
+Controlled from the Southern Italian city of Bari, it was established in about 847 AD when the region was taken from the Byzantine Empire, but fell 24 years later, in 871, to the army of the Carolingian emperor Louis II.
 The emirate is notable for being the only Muslim state ever established on the Italian mainland.

 Foundation

 Bari first became the object of Aghlabid raids in late 840 or early 841, when it was briefly occupied.
-According to Al-Baladhuri, Bari was conquered from the Byzantine Empire by Kalfün around 847, a mawla, perhaps a servant or escaped slave—of the Aghlabid Emir of Africa.
-Kalfün (Khalfun) was probably of Berber stock, possibly from the Emirate of Sicily originally.
+According to Al-Baladhuri, Bari was conquered from the Byzantine Empire by Kalfün,a berber of the Rabīʿa tribe, around 847.
+The coastal city of BAri was inhabited by Christians before its conquest by Khalfūn al-Barbarī, a mawla of Aghlabid Emir of Africa.
+After an unsuccessful attack by Ḥabla, Khalfūn captured the city at the beginning of Caliph al-Mutawakkil’s reign, around 847.
+This date, adopted by scholars such as Musca and Talbi, has traditionally been used to date the Islamic conquest of Bari.
 The conquest was seen by contemporary Muslims as unimportant, having been carried out by a minor figure without the support of any other Muslim state.
 However, Kalfün's successor Mufarrag ibn Sallam sent requests to Abbasid caliph al-Mutawakkil in Baghdad as well as to his provincial governor of Egypt asking for recognition of the conquest with the title of wali, a governor ruling over a province of the Caliphate, which was granted.
 Mufarrag expanded Muslim influence and enlarged the territory of the emirate.